⛴️Deploy Toucan in Air-Gapped Environment

 touch values.override.yaml # You can name it whatever you want

-(optional) For strict air-gapped environments, assuming you have transferred the container images to your air-gapped container registry in this way:
+(optional) For strict air-gapped environments, assuming you have transferred the container images to your air-gapped container registry, add these lines to

 values.override.yaml